dwrobel/flatcam/README.md

 =================================================

+1.09.2019

+- fixed open handlers
+- fixed issue in NCC Tool where the tool table context menu could be installed multiple times
+- added new ability to create simple isolation's in the NCC Tool

 27.08.2019

 - made FlatCAM so that whenever an associated file is double clicked, if there is an opened instance of FlatCAM, the file will be opened in the first instance without launching a new instance of FlatCAM.
 If FlatCAM is launched again it will spawn a new process (hopefully it will work when freezed).